-On September 6, 1870 in the town of Laramie in territory of Wyoming, 70-year-old mild-mannered Louisa Gardner Swain officially cast a vote in a democratic election becoming the first woman in the world to do so.
+On September 6, 1870 in the town of Laramie in territory of Wyoming, 70-year-old mild-mannered Louisa Gardner Swain officially cast a vote in a democratic Presidential election becoming the first woman in the world to do so.
 This was a full 23 years before the country of New Zealand granted the first national woman’s suffrage.
 A total of 93 women across the territory voted that day earning Wyoming the nickname of the “Equality State.”

 It would be wonderful to say that it happened because the settlers decided it was the fair thing to do but, in the end, it was politics and self-preservation.
 In December of 1869, very late in the legislative session, William Bright introduced a bill to grant women the right to vote in the territory of Wyoming.
 Although there are no records of the actual debate and crafting of the law, personal recollections after the fact and newspaper articles have given historical insights about the factors giving the women of Wyoming Territory full voting rights.